AEFIS and USciences are proud to deliver the first-ever operational implementation of the CLR to help improve student success.

 - Recently appointed Director of Assessment

-In just 18-months, following the adoption of AEFIS end-to-end assessment management platform, we were successful in operationalizing assessment processes and moreover providing students and faculty access to evidence of learning and skills recognition through the CLRs.
+In just 18-months, following the adoption of AEFIS end-to-end assessment management platform, we were successful in operationalizing assessment processes and moreover providing students and faculty access to evidence of learning and skills recognition through the CLR.
 Our work so far is validated by, and directionally aligned, with:

 - Lumina funded AACRAO and NASPA projects